How To Break Unhealthy Rituals.

 When it comes to mental illness, specifically Anorexia Nervosa, there are various unhealthy rituals to look out for.

-But what happens when mental illness causes use to develop unhealthy rituals and how do we begin to overcome them in recovery?
+What happens when mental illness causes us to develop unhealthy rituals and how do we begin to overcome them?

 Body checking.

-This is one I still struggle with.
-In the absence of a scale I find myself body checking in many different ways.
-Sometimes I catch myself and gently bring myself to the present, telling myself I don’t need to do this.
+This is one I still struggle with, even two years into recovery.
+I don’t own a digital scale, therefore can’t weigh myself.
+Instead, I find myself body checking in other ways.
+Sometimes I’m able to stop and gently bring myself to the present, telling myself I don’t need to do this.
 Other times it happens subconsciously.
-I’ve been body checking for years!
-I use photos to body check, video, my fingers, clothing; If it can be done I will find a way!

 Cutting food into tiny pieces.

 In the early days of my anorexia during my teens I would rip food into tiny pieces.
-Now I deconstruct food where I can to eat them separate.
+Now I deconstruct food where I can so that I can eat them separately.
 That means eating each part of a sandwich or wrap using a fork and knife so that nothing is eaten together.

 Measuring food.

 I wasn’t big on the measuring in my early anorexia experience, but this time something clicked within me.
-At one point I was weighing out cereal to exactly 30g or less, and even weighing things like fruit.
+At one point I was weighing out cereal to exactly the recommended grams or less, and even weighing things like fruit.
 I’ve since given this up completely and the only food I weigh is for my cat.

 Eating at the same time, in the same place every day.

 When I was younger strict mealtimes were a thing I was obsessed with.
-If food wasn’t out by 5.30pm in the evening I would have a meltdown.
-Now I’m much better with adapting to change because when you’re an adult life doesn’t always mean you can eat at the same time every day.
+If food wasn’t out by five thirty PM, I would have a meltdown.
+Now I’m much better at adapting to change because when you’re an adult, life doesn’t always mean you can eat at the same time every day.

-I try to stick to a routine as much as possible, and I know being out of routine can mean forgetting to eat / not having time to eat, and I struggle with that.
-I’m trying to remember to bring snacks with me everywhere I go.
-I’ve a reservoir of cereal bars, chocolate bars, and fruit in my backpack or handbag as often as I remember to do so.
-That and emergency sanitary towels and pain killers.
+I try to stick to a routine as much as possible, and I know being out of routine can mean forgetting to eat or not having time to eat.

-Do I have a problem with unhealthy rituals?
+How to know if you have a problem with unhealthy rituals.

 If a ritual or habit creates any of the following scenarios you may have an issue;